Cofán people: Oil drilling

-The indigenous Kichwa tribal leader Guillermo Grefa joined forces with the activists, appearing in Houston to confront Chevron at the annual shareholders meeting.
+The Indigenous Kichwa tribal leader Guillermo Grefa joined forces with the activists, appearing in Houston to confront Chevron at the annual shareholders meeting.
 Both tribes were upset by what the oil companies had done to their ancestral lands.

 In 2018 the final verdict of the Chevron Corp. said on Friday an international tribunal ruled in its favor in an environmental dispute with Ecuador, finding the South American nation had violated its obligations under international treaties.

 The tribunal unanimously held that a $9.5 billion pollution judgment by Ecuador's Supreme Court against Chevron "was procured through fraud, bribery, and corruption and was based on claims that had been already settled and released by the Republic of Ecuador years earlier."

+On 26 February 2023 Eduardo Mendúa, a Cofán leader from Dureno as well as a director of the Confederation of Indigenous Nationalities of Ecuador, was shot dead outside his home, with it being speculated that this was led to his vocal opposition to oil drilling on Cofán lands.

 The Cofan Bermejo Ecological Reserve

 Area

 The Cofan are entitled to live in and patrol the 195 sqmi Cofan Bermejo Ecological Reserve (Reserva Ecológica Cofán Bermejo), which was created on January 30, 2002.
 The Cofan are presently in control of almost 4,000 square kilometres (1,000,000 acres) of rain forest.
-It is only a fraction of the more than 30,000 km² originally belonging to their former nation.
+It is only a fraction of the more than 30,000 km2 originally belonging to their former nation.